Gerald David Lascelles: Life

-Lascelles was born at Goldsborough Hall, near Knaresborough, West Riding of Yorkshire, and was baptised in October 1924 with the Prince of Wales and the Duchess of York (later King Edward VIII and Queen Elizabeth) as his godparents represented there by proxies.
+Gerald David Lascelles was born at Goldsborough Hall, near Knaresborough, West Riding of Yorkshire, and was baptised in October 1924 with the Prince of Wales and the Duchess of York (later King Edward VIII and Queen Elizabeth) as his godparents represented there by proxies.
 The baptism was held in private at St. Mary's Church in the village of Goldsborough.
 At his birth, he was 7th in the line of succession.
+He was educated at Eton College.